 I have kept a journal which has helped me keep track of my symptoms, medical tests and doctor appointments.
 I hope this helps someone who is going through a similar situation.

 8/3/17 - THURSDAY EVENING: The night before I lost my hearing I attended an art exhibition in Downtown Miami.
 The event was held on the 33rd floor of a skyrise hotel.
-When I rode the elevator on my way up, everyone in the cab felt the ear discomfort due to the pressure change.
-The elevator was going incredibly fast.
-My ears felt blocked for about 10 mins, but I was OK for the rest of the evening.
-I discussed the elevator incident with several ENT’s and neurologists when I lost my hearing, but only one of them took interest on this information and said that this could have been the trigger or cause of the barotrauma for my sudden hearing loss (considering that we now know I have Secondary Bilateral Hydrops.)
+When I rode the elevator on my way up, everyone in the cab felt the ear discomfort due to the sudden pressure change.
+The elevator was going incredibly fast and my ears felt blocked for about 10 mins, but I was OK for the rest of the evening.
+I discussed the elevator incident with several ENT’s and neurologists when I lost my hearing, but only one of the specialists took interest on this information and said that this could have been the trigger or cause of the barotrauma for my sudden hearing loss (considering that we now know I have Secondary Bilateral Hydrops.)

 8/4/17 - FRIDAY:

 - I woke up with a strong pressure on the right side of my head and I couldn't hear from my right ear.
 The right side of my head was also numb.